-Suresh Kalmadi declines IOA post as sports ministry issues notice to body
+Suresh Kalmadi declines IOA post as Sports Ministry issues notice to body

 Corruption-accused Kalmadi and Ajay Chautala were made the association’s lifetime presidents on Tuesday.

 Graft-accused Suresh Kalmadi has rejected the lifetime presidency given to him by the Indian Olympic Association.
-His move came even as the sports ministry issued a showcause notice to the Indian Olympic Association cutting ties with it till it removed Kalmadi and Ajay Chautala from their positions of lifetime presidents.
+His move came even as the Sports Ministry issued a showcause notice to the Indian Olympic Association cutting ties with it till it removed Kalmadi and Ajay Chautala from their positions of lifetime presidents.
 Both men have been accused of corruption, while Kalmadi was arrested for being involved in the Commonwealth Games scam in 2010.

 The IOA’s decision has been heavily opposed by the central government.
 Sports Minister Vijay Goel (pictured above) said he was shocked at the decision.
 On Wednesday, he said, “This move is against the constitution of IOA and is not acceptable to the Sports Ministry.
 I am disappointed by the decision because both are facing cases of corruption.
 Till the time, these two don’t resign or are sacked, we will not deal with the IOA.”